 An earthy, warm, yellow-green, the yellow oxide mixes perfectly with chromium green to create this hue.
 It subtlely warms the somewhat cool chromium green.

-Rich in masstone, with a lovely shifting yellow green hue.
-It's tint power is middling and it produces really cracking greyish, green tints.
+Rich in masstone, with a lovely shifting yellow-green hue.
+Its tint power is middling and it produces really cracking greyish, green tints.

 Technical Overview